jennygreene88/haskell/Fish/README.md

 # INTRODUCTION

-This project will be a code sample for Tsuru Capital
+This project will be a code sample for Fish Capital

 # TASK DESCRIPTION

-Last retrieved from (www.tsurucapital.com) on 2015-03-06.
+Last retrieved from (www.fishcapital.com) on 2015-03-06.

 ## Code Sample